levon-dalakyan/composity/docs/fp-methods.md

 **Parameters:**

-- index: The index of the element to return.
+- `index`: The index of the element to return.

-- list: The list to get the element from.
+- `list`: The list to get the element from.

 **Returns:** The element at the specified index.